SaranshGupta6/inventory-management-system/README.md

 ### Interacting with the Website

-Upon opening the application, you will be greeted with the dashboard displaying the list of inventory items.
-Here's how you can interact with the website:
+Upon opening the application, you will be greeted with the dashboard displaying the following sections:

+- **Home**: This section provides an overview of the inventory management system and any announcements or important information.

-- **View Inventory Items**: Scroll through the list of existing inventory items to get an overview of what's currently in stock.
+- **Inventory**: Navigate to the "Inventory" section to view and manage inventory items.
+Scroll through the list of existing inventory items to get an overview of what's currently in stock.
+You can add, update, or delete inventory items as needed.

-- **Add New Item**: Click on the "Add New Item" button to add a new inventory item.
-You'll be presented with a form where you can input details such as item name, description, quantity, and price.
-Fill out the required details and click "Save" to add the item to the inventory.

-- **Update Item**: To modify an existing inventory item, click on the edit icon next to the item you want to update.
-This will open a form pre-populated with the item's current details.
-Make the necessary changes and click "Save" to update the item.

-- **Delete Item**: If you need to remove an item from the inventory, simply click on the delete icon next to the item you wish to delete.
-Confirm the action, and the item will be permanently removed from the system.
+- **Order**: In the "Order" section, you can view and manage orders placed for inventory items.
+You can create new orders, view details of existing orders, and update or cancel orders as necessary.

+- **Customer**: The "Customer" section allows you to manage customer information and interactions.
+You can view a list of customers, add new customers, and update or delete existing customer records.

+Each section provides specific functionality tailored to the respective aspect of inventory management.
+Click on the corresponding section to access its features and perform the desired actions.

 ## Contributing

 Contributions to this project are highly encouraged!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per your requirements.

 ## Acknowledgments